MGDIS/core-ui/packages/playwright-helpers/README.md

 # @mgdis/playwright-helpers

-This package provides [Playwright](https://playwright.dev/) configuration file for your project.
+This package provides a [Playwright](https://playwright.dev/) configuration file for your projects and methods tu build your test HTML.

 ## Installation